 The majority of my clients are established businesses looking to improve their marketing performance.
 Every once in a while we work with a new startup and we work as part of a business support organisation called Branduin, where we frequently work with startups and pre-starts.
+Marketing a new business takes planning from the outset.

 Much of the work with do with pre-starts is in the form of clinics and so I thought I’d go back to the very beginning, just for a change.